The Australian plague locust (Chortoicetes terminifera) is a damaging, recurrent insect pest of pastures and crops throughout Australia.

 Ground control involving landholders and Local Land Services remains a crucial element in helping to reduce the impact of this pest.
 This forms a critical component of any joint management approach as many infestations are fragmented and will either consist of only small populations or will be otherwise unsuitable for aerial control methods.
 Control of previous outbreaks has been most effective when a coordinated ground program was employed.

-The most common control agents used are the insecticide fenitrothion and the biological control agent Metarhizium known as Green Guard®.
+The most common control agents used are the chemical fenitrothion and the biological control agent Metarhizium known as Green Guard®.

 Fenitrothion is a chemical with a short residual action.

 It is available as an emulsifiable concentrate (EC) and ultra low volume (ULV).
 Fenitrothion degrades rapidly in the environment, but is extremely toxic to fish and other aquatic life and also to bees.
-Therefore, buffer zones must be observed (See 'Buffer zones', page 13).
+Therefore, buffer zones must be observed.
 Withholding periods for grazing, cutting for stock feed, harvesting and slaughter must also be observed to avoid residues.
-Before use, check the label for details and also read the 'Safemeat – Plague locusts, wingless grasshoppers and livestock residues' brochure, available from Local Land Services or from the DPI locust website.
+Before use, check the label for details and directions.

 Green Guard® is a biological control agent which may be used in sensitive areas.
-This includes waterways, and areas of organic farming, where chemical sensitivity issues exist, apiary sites etc. The agent is derived from a naturally-occurring Australian fungus (Metarhizium anisopliae) that attacks locusts and grasshoppers and is approved for use by the organic production industry.
-Unlike chemical pesticides it lacks residual activity and so must make direct contact with nymphs to be effective.
+This includes waterways, and areas of organic farming, where chemical sensitivity issues exist, apiary sites etc. The agent is derived from a naturally occurring Australian fungus (Metarhizium anisopliae) that attacks locusts and grasshoppers and is approved for use by the organic production industry.
+Unlike chemicals it lacks residual activity and so must make direct contact with nymphs to be effective.

 Spores germinate on the locusts' outer cuticle and penetrate into their bodies.
 As Green Guard® takes 8–18 days to effectively work it should only be used on nymphs and is not suitable for protecting vegetation already being damaged as locusts will continue to feed until delayed mortality is evident.
 Affected locusts will have substantially reduced reproductive or migration potential.